 Medicare Supplement Plans Are Standardized

 Medicare supplements are standard parts of your overall Medicare coverage.
 These supplements are primarily the same across the board no matter who you purchase them through; however, some companies may provide innovative benefits outside of the standard plans.
 Whereas the programs offer the same coverage, the difference may be noticed in how the companies price their products.
 The benefits on a Medicare Supplement Plan G will be the same core benefits with Company A as it will be with Company B. This is where standardization comes into play.

 Medicare supplements can be purchased during open enrollment.
 Open enrollment is a period that lasts for a couple of months, usually beginning on the first day of the month in which you enrolled in Medicare part B or the first day of the month you turned 65 or older.
-Speak to your provider to ensure you are aware of your open enrollment period and find out what supplements you have and those that may be beneficial.
+Speak to your provider to ensure you are aware of your open enrollment period and find out what coverage you have and those that may be beneficial.

 Many seniors worry that their Medicare supplement carrier will increase or cancel their coverage as their health deteriorates.
 This is not true.
-Again, in most cases, Medicare supplements stay the same from carrier to carrier; the difference may be which plans the carrier offers.
+Again, in most cases, Medigap plans stay the same from carrier to carrier; the difference may be which plans the carrier offers.
 Your claim process should be straightforward and clear, and the company’s reputation of handling claims should be stellar.

 Choosing Reputable Medicare Provider